This is what you will experience as a patient at the Mandometer Clinics:

 In the same way that starvation causes a low pulse and vomiting can lead to low potassium, abnormal eating behaviour also contributes to anxiety, obsessive thoughts and depression.
 As eating behaviour normalises and body weight increases these symptoms begin to disappear.
 There are currently no psychoactive drugs that are effective for treating the psychiatric problems associated with eating disorders.

-There are two known risk factors for developing anorexia nervosa; dieting and high level of physical activity.
-Weight loss usually begins with a low caloric intake, that is often restricted to a vegetarian diet.
-Anyone who eats too little is at risk of nutritional deficiency, and this risk is emphasised in those who follow a vegetarian diet, because the body needs a varied and nutritious diet to meet its nutritional requirements.
+There are two risk factors for developing anorexia nervosa; dieting and high level of physical activity.
+Weight loss usually begins with a restricted vegetable-based diet, which can quickly lead to nutritional deficiency.
+Those who eat too little need a varied and nutritious diet to get all the nutrients the body needs.